Baked French Toast

 - Preheat oven to 350 degrees and grease a 9×13 inch pan.

-- Bake for 30-40 minutes or until cooked through.
+- Bake for 30-40 minutes or until lightly browned and cooked through.

 - Serve warm with fresh banana slices and maple syrup!

 I'm a registered dietitian, mom of 4, avid lover of food and strong promoter of healthy habits.
 Here you will find lots of delicious recipes full of fruits and veggies, tips for getting your kids to eat better and become intuitive eaters and lots of resources for feeding your family.Learn More about Natalie

 I put this into the fridge befor baking when we had a emergency.
 The next late morning i baked it.
 Fabulous and memorial is all i can say

 !!
 Now the. family that we need more emergency’s!